ddot159/CMPE131Team6/Specification2.md

 ## Preconditions

-* precond 1

-* precond 2

-* ….
+* user is logged in

 ## Triggers

-Explain trigger here
+The user presses or clicks the inbox icon

 ## Primary Sequence

-step 1 action
-step 2 action
-etc
+step 1 Use the search bar or scroll through inbox to find a list or task step 2 Select the item the user wants to view step 3 Select the back arrow to exit the inbox

 ## Primary Postconditions

-* postcondition

-* postcondition

-* etc
+* inbox refreshes after the user exits

 ## Alternate Sequences

 Only if you have alt seq

-* Step 1 alt. seq.

-* step 2 alt. seq.

-* etc
+* Step 1 If the user used the search bar to find an item hit enter and then select item

 ### Alternate Trigger

+*none

 ### Alternate Postconditions

+* user manually refreshes the inbox

 ## Non-functional Requirements

 ## Glossary